michalwa/py-cliffs/README.md

 # py-clifford
 This is an implementation of [Clifford](https://github.com/michalwa/Clifford) (originally written in Java) for Python.
+Although this (preferred) implementation has much more functionality, it's still compliant with the original concept.

 **Clifford** is a command parsing utility useful for creating internal command line interfaces for your applications.
 Its syntax specification method